 The coronavirus pandemic has significantly disrupted individuals' personal lives and businesses' economic prospects in the UK and across the globe.
-The UK entered lockdown in March 2020 and some restrictions and social distancing provisions remain in place.
-The effect of COVID-19 on the academy has been a reduction in budgeted sales relating to extended schools, lettings and catering of around £100,000 and has placed unforeseen strain on our working capital and cash resources.
-We were quick to adapt to remote working and the directors would like to thank all staff for their energy and flexibility in responding to the crisis.
+The UK entered lockdown in March 2020 and some restrictions and social distancing provisions remained in place throughout the period.
+The effect of COVID-19 on the academy has been a reduction in budgeted sales relating to extended schools, lettings and catering of around £91,000 and has placed unforeseen strain on our working capital and cash resources.
+We continued to adapt to remote working and were flexible in our response to the crisis.
 Despite difficulties, we have managed to conserve sufficient cash to ensure that the business has continued to serve pupils and to act responsibly with suppliers and employees.
 We have continued to prepare the accounts on a going concern basis and deem this appropriate.
-We do not consider that a material uncertainty about our going concer status currently exists.
+We do not consider that a material uncertainty about our going concern status currently exists.
 In making this assessment we have considered the likely trading conditions for a period of twelve months from the date of our approval of these accounts.